 My husband and I shared belly laughs on more than one occasion, simply by asking this: If we were an ecclectic, celebrity couple, what would we name our baby?
 The winner every time was "Drewsus Axlica" (pronounced ash-lick-uh).
 It's perfect.
 The combo of "Drew" and "Jesus" is undeniably steadfast and strong, while the combo of "Erica" and "Ashley" is chic, and a little bit bad-ass with the addition of an "x" in the name.
 Go on, give it a try.
 You know you want to.
 Moon Unit Zappa doesn't have to be alone in the universe.

 As simple as it sounds, walk.
-Walk, walk, and walk some more.
+Walk, walk and walk some more.
 I can't tell you how cathartic a long walk is, even on tired legs about to snap under the pressure of a swelling belly.
 When I walk, I think.
 I remember.
 I plan.
-In addition, your body will also produce those lovely endorphins that you probably need desperately right now before you take someone's head off.
+Plus, your body will also produce those lovely endorphins that you probably need desperately right now before you take someone's head off.
 As a bonus, you may just wiggle that little baby down toward home plate a little faster, especially if you're in the last couple of weeks.
-Always check with your doc, of course, before you head out in your sneaks—take water, and a friend or your partner, or stay very close to home.
+Always check with your doctor, of course, before you head out in your sneaks—take water, and a friend or your partner, or stay very close to home.
 Walk it out, sister...walk. it. out.

 Find a Distraction (or Two!)